 Life raped my mother.
-I mean it planted a kiss, humped her silently and ran, though she battled death like a Trojan.
+I mean it planted a kiss, fucked her silently and ran, though she battled death like a Trojan.
 Her laugh, wit and bones float in the sky like exhaust; misty black in life but now invisible.
-During her time on earth, I was a coke slut, but today what I’d do for a second with mom and her red-brown hair.
+During her time on earth I was a coke slut, but today what I’d do for a minute with mom and her red-brown hair.
 As a daughter, I envision her and breathe- it’s the only way to connect.
-I […]
+I learned […]

 Lust swelling beneath your tweed, crying as you stare from a paper mache balcony, you sing the wrong opera and I hear every word.
 Your heart pours out, like we vomit humiliation, I inhaled your childhood and now you are pregnant with illusion.
 Don’t we fall in love with the most vicious of rivers?
 They rage into morning and torture weeping rocks.
 Blindness lights your earth, wine sends shocks to your fingers, you wait until closing for me, the exquisite […]

 Dara snuck into my heart through the back door.
 Cuban and Italian, she was dark like the wrong side of the moon, a devout coke addict who drank a pint of Scotch a night.
 She catered to my every desire, hugged me like a bear.
 It’s living hell to love a vampire when you’re a morning person.